Star Harbor, Texas

 Star Harbor is a city in Henderson County, Texas, United States.
-The population was 482 at the 2020 census.
+Its population was 482 at the 2020 census.

 Geography

 Star Harbor is located in western Henderson County at the south end of Cedar Creek Reservoir.
 The city occupies a peninsula on the east side of the lake, half a mile north of the lake's dam.
 The main body of the lake is to the south, west, and north of the city, while the lake arm formed by Caney Creek is to the northeast.
 Star Harbor is 4 mi northwest of Malakoff and 13 mi west of Athens, the Henderson county seat.

-According to the United States Census Bureau, Star Harbor has a total area of 1.4 km2, of which 1.2 km2 are land and 0.2 km2, or 15.52%, are water.
+According to the United States Census Bureau, Star Harbor has a total area of 1.4 km2, of which 0.2 km2, or 15.52%, is covered by water.